Marketing Agency

 vs In-House Marketing Team.

-Every Texas contractor doing $1M+ hits this crossroads eventually.
-Here's the real comparison — cost, speed, risk, and what actually drives leads — from an agency that works with both sides of the decision every week.
+Every Texas contractor doing $1M+ hits this fork in the road.
+Here's the real comparison: cost, speed, risk, and what actually brings in leads, from an agency that works with both sides every week.

-An in-house marketing hire costs $75K–$110K all-in before any software, ads, or design support.
-An agency with equivalent output typically runs $2.5K–$8K/mo.
+An in-house marketing hire costs $75K–$110K all-in before any software, ads, or design help.
+An agency with the same output usually runs $2.5K–$8K/mo.

 - 2

-Agencies win on speed, specialization, and scalability.
-In-house wins on brand ownership, cross-team integration, and long-term consistency.
+Agencies win on speed, specialty skills, and scale.
+In-house wins on brand ownership, team fit, and long-term consistency.

 - 3

-The right answer for most contractors under $10M: start with an agency, hire in-house once marketing is consistently >5% of revenue.
+The right answer for most contractors under $10M: start with an agency.
+Hire in-house once marketing is steady at more than 5% of revenue.

-Key City Digital works with Texas contractors on both sides of this decision.
-Some of our clients have full in-house marketing teams and use us for specialized execution.
-Others run lean and use us as their entire marketing function.
+Key City Digital works with Texas contractors on both sides of this call.
+Some clients have full in-house marketing teams and use us for special projects.
+Others run lean and use us as their whole marketing team.
 Here's the honest comparison of when each model wins.

 Marketing Agency